bartbzd/bartbzd/README.md

 ## **Hi, I'm Bart** :wave:

 ### **About Me**
-Self learning front end development to get comfortable with building websites, learn new technologies and see what's possible.
+Self learning front end development to get comfortable with building websites, learn new technologies and see what's possible. :us: :poland:
-:us::poland:
 <br>

 ### **What I'm currently working on:**